Here are some examples of Archway Heritage’s work, illustrating the wide range of projects we have worked on:

 - photographs to be added to the clients’ digital archive

-Archway Heritage was chosen because we
+Archway Heritage was chosen because we:

 - added value by identifying features of greater and lesser significance and alterations to those features through description and photographic record

-- detailed record of unique irreplaceable features
+- provided detailed record of unique irreplaceable features

 Technical summary